jimrothstein/docs/ALZ/ALZ_chronology_MAIN.md

     *	Even though I was previously rejected under Civil Procedure, fraud, he said to submit it again.

+Rmk:  Did file ORCP 71 motion, which was rejected (Dates?)
+Also, in civil case, ALZ did provide Judge with papers that I did not see.
+(More tampering?)

 ## 2023-08-09 Municipal Court and Legal Dept  (unaware ALZ admitted)
 Muni court seemed to have no info that ALZ admitted probation violation.
 Nor